 Upon checking our Slack, we’ll see that it successfully displayed each of the items from the array.

 By doing this, we can perform actions on the array items separately.

 To sum up, we’re able to discuss the usage of the Power Automate split function in our flows.
 It breaks down strings into an array of strings using the defined delimiter.
 The delimiter serves as the separator.
 In our example, we used space.
 People usually use commas, but you can certainly have different delimiters for each purpose.

-We can also iterate through the array items then perform certain actions to each of them.
+We can also iterate through the array of items and then perform certain actions on each of them.
 We usually do that by using the Apply to each control.
 This technique is definitely useful when working on a collection of data.

 All the best,